 Saint Mark's School first opened for classes in September 1980, founded by Board President William F. "Buzz" Nern.
 The founders' guiding philosophy was to provide high-quality education in an atmosphere of love and care in which each member of the community was responsible for the well-being of the others.

 Damon Kerby became Saint Mark’s Headmaster in 1987.
 The school moved to its current site at 39 Trellis Drive in 1991.
-In 1997, acknowledging the importance of character in education, our school adopted its Seven Pillars of Character.
-In 1999, Saint Mark's entered into a 30-year lease at the current site with the Dixie School District.
+In 1997, acknowledging the importance of character in education, Saint Mark’s adopted its Seven Pillars of Character.
+In 1999, the school entered into a 30-year lease at the current site with the Dixie School District.
 In 2002, construction of the new arts and science building and gymnasium was completed.

-In 2003, our school adopted its Guiding Principles for a Diverse, Inclusive, and Socially Responsible Community, underlining the school’s deep commitment to its work on diversity, justice, and global citizenship.
+In 2003, Saint Mark’s adopted its Guiding Principles for a Diverse, Inclusive, and Socially Responsible Community, underlining the school’s deep commitment to its work on diversity, justice, and global citizenship.
 The board adopted an updated set of principles in 2010.

 Recognized for its robust curricular programs in technology and media literacy, the school was named a Leading Edge Technology School by NAIS in 2005.

 Joe Harvey became Saint Mark’s fourth head of school in 2011 and began the process of advancing our institution on many fronts.
 In 2012, after much work by the Site Committee of the board, we were awarded a lease extension by the Dixie School District on our present site until 2045.
 In addition, on May 23, 2013, Mr. Harvey announced that Saint Mark's School would become Mark Day School effective July 1, 2014.
 This name was arrived at after a process of thorough research and discussion by members of a board task force, led by Lexicon Branding, an internationally known firm founded and run by an alumni parent, David Placek.
 Read more about the name change process.